brithoang1/DS4002-CS3/README.md

 Our data was pulled from [Kaggle](https://www.kaggle.com/datasets/manchunhui/us-election-2020-tweets/data) - it was too large to upload as a file onto GitHub

 ## Important information
-Please refer to the CS3 Hook and CS3 Rubric for in-depth information and instructions about the case study assignment.
+Please refer to the CS3 Hook Document and CS3 Rubric for in-depth information and instructions about the case study assignment.

 ## Extra Materials folder:
 Includes blog posts, articles, and helpful technical articles to help get you started.